Ibrahim-Hegazi/MalWatch/Research and Documentations/README.md

 [![Docker](https://img.shields.io/badge/Container-Docker-blue)](https://www.docker.com/)
 [![CI/CD](https://img.shields.io/badge/CI/CD-GitHub_Actions-green)](https://github.com/features/actions)

-# What is CTI-KG?
+# What is Malwatch?

-**CTI-KG** is a **Cyber Threat Intelligence Knowledge Graph** that acts as a central brain for cybersecurity data.
+**Malwatch** is a **Cyber Threat Intelligence Knowledge Graph** that acts as a central brain for cybersecurity data.
 Unlike traditional threat dashboards or standalone TIPs, CTI-KG **connects vulnerabilities, adversaries, exploits, and detection rules into a unified graph**, and enhances it with **AI-driven analytics and automation**.

-With CTI-KG, security teams can:
+With malwatch, security teams can:

 1. 🔗 **Aggregate and normalize threat data** from CVEs, IOCs, ATT&CK, dark web feeds, and exploits
 2. 🎯 **Correlate campaigns, TTPs, and adversary behaviors** across multiple sources